jodfedlet/jodfedlet/README.md

 -  I'm interested to learn && improve ReactJs and React Native.
 - 💞️ I’m looking to collaborate on open source projects
 - And ...
 I'm an eternal Student
-- 📫 How to reach me on ...
+- 📫 You can reach me on ...

 <!---
 jodfedlet/jodfedlet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.